developerhelperhub/kuberentes-help/kubenretes/docs/0006-Grafana.md

-# 0005-Prometheus
+# 0006-Grafana
-This document guides how to setup the Prometheus in the Kubernetes cluster to monitor services in the Kubernetes cluster.
-We are running the Kubernetes in Docker container with help of Kind
+This document guides how to setup the Grafana in the Kubernetes cluster to setup the a visualisation dashboard service in the Kubernetes cluster, it helps to visualise data from different source such Elasticsearch, Prometheus, InfluxDB, etc. We are running the Kubernetes in Docker container with help of Kind

 # Create cluster with Kind